JunYuHuang/learn-c-the-hard-way-code/README.md

 ## Completed Exercises

+An exercise is complete when:

+1. The main exercise code is completed AND
+2. All of the exercise's `Extra Credit` tasks are either completed or skipped

 - [x] Exercise 0: The Setup
 - [x] Exercise 1: Dust Off That Compiler
 - [x] Exercise 2: Using Makefiles to Build